rawitat/gtypist_lessons/programming_quotes.typ

  :should ask himself periodically "Toward what end, toward what end?" - but do :not ask it too often lest you pass up the fun of programming for the :constipation of bittersweet philosophy.

+*:G2_18
+I:Kent Beck, "Test-Driven Development"
+S:Paradox: by not considering the future of your code, you make your code much :more likely to be adaptable in the future.

+*:G2_19
+I:Edsger W. Dijkstra
+S:Software Engineering is Programming when you can't.
+ :We must give industry not what it wants, but what it needs.

+*:G2_20
+I:Edsger W. Dijkstra
+S:Another series of [philosopher's] stone in the form of "programming tools" is :produced under the banner of "software engineering", which, as time went by, :has sought to replace intellectual discipline by management discipline to the :extent that it has now accepted as its charter "How to program if you cannot".

+*:G2_21
+I:Curtis Poe, "Finding Technology Solutions" S:Technology is part of the answer, not part of the question.
+Don't make choices :only to then try to figure out how to twist the problem in such a way so as to :fit your choice.
+This will often result in your solution being more convoluted :than my previous sentence.

+*:G2_22
+I:Frederick P. Brooks, Jr., "The Mythical Man-Month" S:In fact, flow charting is more preached than practiced.
+I have never seen an :experienced programmer who routinely made detailed flow charts before beginning :to write programs.
+Where organization standards require flow charts, these :are almost invariably done after the fact.
+Many shops proudly use machine :programs to generate this "indispensable design tool" from the completed code.
+ :I think this universal experience is not an embarassing and deplorable :departure from good practice, to be acknowledged only with a nervous laugh.
+ :Instead it is the application of good judgement, and it teaches us something :about the utility of flow charts.

+*:G2_23
+I:D. Gelernter, "Machine Beauty"
+S:Beauty is more important in computing than anywhere else in technology because :software is so complicated.
+Beauty is the ultimate defense against complexity.
+ :The geniuses of the computer field, on the other hand, are the people with :keenest aesthetic senses, the ones who are capable of creating beauty.
+Beauty
+ :is decisive at every level: the most important interfaces, the most important :programming languages, the winning algorithms are the beautiful ones.

+*:G2_24
+I:D. Gelernter, "Machine Beauty"
+S:Good programmers know what's beautiful and bad ones don't.

+*:G2_25
+I:Paul Graham
+S:A really good language should be both clean and dirty: cleanly designed, with :a small core of well understood and highly orthogonal operators, but dirty in :the sense that it lets hacker have their way with it.
+ :
+ :A real hacker's language will always have a slightly raffish character.

+*:G2_26
+I:Paul Graham
+S:Fixing fresh bugs is easier than fixing old ones.
+It's usually fairly quick :to find a bug in code you just wrote.
+When it turns up you often know what's :wrong before you even look at the source, because you were already worrying :about it subconsciously.
+Fixing a bug in something you wrote six months ago :(the average case if you release once a year) is a lot more work.
+And since :you don't understand the code as well, you're more likely to fix it in an ugly :way, or even introduce more bugs.

+*:G2_27
+I:Paul Graham
+S:When you catch bugs early, you also get fewer compounded bugs.
+Compounded
+ :bugs are two separate bugs that interact: you trip going downstairs, and when :you reach for the handrail it come off in your hand.
+In software this kind of :bug is the hardest to find, and also tends to have the worst consequences.
+ :The traditional "break everything and then filter out the bugs" approach :inherently yields a lot of compound bugs.
+And software released in a series :of small changes inherently tends not to.
+The floors are constantly being :swept clean of any loose objects that might later get stuck to something.

+*:G2_28
+I:Paul Graham
+S:The way to make programs easy to read is not to stuff them with comments.
+ :A good programming language ought to be better for explaining software than :English.
+You should only need comments when there is some kind of kludge :you need to warn readers about, just as on a road there are only arrows on :parts with unexpected sharp cruves.

+*:G2_29
+I:R. Hamming
+S:The purpose of computing is insight, not numbers.

+*:G2_30
+I:S. Heller, in "Efficient C/C++ Programming"
+S:The speed if a non-working program is irrelevant.

+*:G2_31
+I:G.H.
+Hardy, in "A Mathematician's Apology"
+S:Beauty is the first test: there is no permanent place in this world for :ugly mathematics.

+*:G2_32
+I:C.A.R Hoare
+S:I was eventually persuaded of the need to design programming notations so as :to maximize the number of errors which cannot be made, or if made, can be :reliably detected at compile time.

+*:G2_33
+I:C.A.R Hoare
+S:In the development of the understanding of complex phenomena, the most powerful :tool available to the human intellect is abstraction.
+Abstraction arises from :recognition of similarities between certain objects, situations, or processes :in the real world and the decision to concentrate on these similarities and to :ignore, for the time being, their differences.

+*:G2_34
+I:C.A.R Hoare
+S:Inside every well-written large program is a well-written small program.

+*:G2_35
+I:D. Hock (founder of VISA)
+S:The problem is never how to get new, innovative thoughts into your mind, but :how to get old ones out!

+*:G2_36
+I:S. McConnell
+S:Good code is its own best documentation.
+As you're about to add a comment, :ask yourself "How can I improve the code so that this comment isn't needed?"
+ :Improve the code and then document it to make it even clearer.

+*:G2_37
+I:Alan J. Perlis
+S:A good programming language is a conceptual universe for thinking about :programming.

+*:G2_38
+I:Alan J. Perlis
+S:Fools ignore complexity; pragmatists suffer it; experts avoid it;
+ :geniuses remove it.

+*:G2_39
+I:Alan J. Perlis
+S:I think it is inevitable that people program poorly.
+Training will not :substantially help matters.
+We have to learn to live with it.

+*:G2_40
+I:E.B.
+White
+S:The best writing is rewriting.

+*:G2_41
+I:L. Wittenstein
+S:The limits of your language are the limits of your world.

+*:G2_42
+I:W. Wulf
+S:More bugs have introduced into programs through premature optimization than :any other cause, including pure stupidity.
+ :
+ :(Sometimes quoted as:)
+ :More computing sins are committed in the name of efficiency, without :necessarily achieving it, than for any other single reason -including blind :stupidity.

+*:G2_43
+I:E.C.
+Zeeman
+S:Technical skill is mastery of complexity,
+ :while creativity is mastery of simplicity.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU